 Hence, it is part semi to evergreen and does well as an indoor tree.
 It flowers in every season but more in early spring to late fall.
 The white flowers are beautiful, and you find the snow rose in pink cultivars.

-The twiggy branches you can prune back to two sets of leaves when leggy growth appears.
-Yet, the snow rose is sensitive to light changes to temperatures and loses some of the foliage when stressed.
+Twiggy branches you can prune back to two sets of leaves when leggy growth appears.
+Yet, the snow rose is sensitive to light changes in temperatures and loses some of the foliage when stressed.